rapka/personal-site/README.md

  My personal website.
 It lives at https://collegehill.io

- Built with React + Rollup
+ Built with React + Rollup.